ovanderzee/onscreenness/README.md

 ![onscreenness classes](artefacts/classes.png)

-Class 'overscreen' is a special case for elements too big to appear entirely the screen.
+As some elements are too big to be assigned the 'onscreen' class, the 'overscreen' class was created.
-The class 'overscreen' is assigned when:
+The class 'overscreen' is assigned in two cases:
 * The element covers the viewport in one aspect and is entirely visible in the other aspect.
 * The element covers the viewport entirely
+Appears together with 'crossscreen'.

 With stylerules you can now set the elements' appearance while it moves through the viewport, that's up to you.